qundax/sei-22-project3/postproject/post-mortem.md

 1. What in our process and approach to this project would we do differently next time?

-  * test
+* ERD could have been more detailed before we move on to the rest of the project

+* Might be useful to have a sitemap up at the start so that everyone is clear on how the pages interact with one another

+* More communication is needed to get everybody on the same page, and that when someone is waiting on another person, we need to sync up

-1. What in our process and approach to this project went well that we would repeat next time?
+2. What in our process and approach to this project went well that we would repeat next time?

+* Pair coding is good for debugging, and for a fresh perspective

 --